 Yep, you totally can go swimming at the headspring itself.
 Rainbow Springs is pretty amazing when you consider how clear and blue the water is.
 There are designated swimming areas to protect the natural, beautiful phenomena of Rainbow Springs, but the experience isn’t compromised at all.
 There is even a warning upon heading into the water that despite the rocky river bed looking exceptionally shallow, due to the clarity of the water it’s much much deeper than you think.

-We really loved sitting on the swimming platform and jumping in repeatedly.
-It kind of felt like we were teenagers again…except we had the kids with us in their floaties, also having a blast!
+We really love sitting on the swimming platform and jumping in repeatedly.
+It always feels like we are teenagers again…except we now always have the kids with us in their floaties, also having a blast!
+Rainbow Springs State Park is an all-ages fun destination.

 Note: even though the waters of Rainbow Springs State Park look very similar to many of the springs and geysers you see in Yellowstone National Park, these (and Crystal and Homosassa) are cool water and non-sulphuric.
 That’s one reason you can swim here and you CAN’T SWIM in Yellowstone’s springs.
 Blue Spring State Park is another awesome spring to visit but it’s on the Atlantic side by Daytona Beach and Saint Augustine.